-Prevent browning by dropping apples into a bowl with the lemon juice and 2 cups of water.
+Prevent browning by dropping apples into lemon water – place the apple rings in a bowl with the lemon juice and 2 cups of water.

-Dry the apples on a clean kitchen towel then lay slices on wire racks over baking sheets.
+Dry the apples on a clean kitchen towel or paper towel then lay slices in a single layer on wire racks over baking sheets.

 Sprinkle the slices with cinnamon to taste.